ianrose/ianrose.me/src/articles/sass-type-toolkit-typesettings.md

 title: 'A Sass Type Toolkit: Typesettings'
 description: >-
-  Setting type using modular scale and maintaining vertical rhythm is not a new topic, at all.
+  Setting type using modular scale and maintaining vertical rhythm is not a new topic.
 There are so many great tools and articles out there that help designers do these things.
 However I couldn’t find exactly what I was looking for.
 ---